-DOM-LM~\cite{deng2022dom} proposes a structure-aware Transformer for modeling HTML documents by jointly encoding textual content and the DOM tree structure.
-To handle large DOM trees, it partitions them into manageable subtrees and incorporates structure-aware positional embeddings (e.g., node depth, parent indices, and sibling indices) to capture hierarchical context.
-The model is further trained with a self-supervised masking strategy applied across both tokens and DOM nodes.
-In contrast, MarkupLM~\cite{li2021markuplm} extends token representations with four complementary perspectives.
-In addition to text embeddings for encoding document words, 1D positional embeddings for capturing horizontal order, and segment embeddings for distinguishing paragraph information, it introduces XPath embeddings.
-The method first decomposes an XPath into hierarchical layers consisting of tag names and subscripts.
-For each layer, the embeddings of the tag and its corresponding subscript are combined to form a unit-level embedding.
-These embeddings across all layers are then concatenated and passed through a feed-forward network (FFN) to generate the final XPath representation.
-For pre-training, MarkupLM employs three markup-specific objectives: (1) Masked Markup Language Modeling (MMLM) to jointly capture textual and structural information, (2) Node Relationship Prediction (NRP) to learn hierarchical relations among DOM nodes, and (3) Title–Page Matching (TPM) to assess global document coherence.
+DOM-LM~\cite{deng2022dom} introduces a structure-aware Transformer that jointly encodes HTML text and DOM tree structure.
+To handle large DOM trees, it partitions them into subtrees and uses structure-aware positional embeddings (e.g., node depth, parent, and sibling indices) to capture hierarchy.
+The model is trained with a self-supervised masking strategy over both tokens and DOM nodes.
+MarkupLM~\cite{li2021markuplm} extends token representations from four perspectives, including text embeddings, 1D positional embeddings for horizontal order, segment embeddings for paragraph distinctions, and XPath embeddings.
+XPath embeddings are created by decomposing an XPath into hierarchical layers of tags and subscripts, combining each layer’s tag and subscript embeddings, concatenating across layers, and passing through a feed-forward network to produce the final representation.
+For pre-training, MarkupLM uses three markup-specific objectives.
+Masked Markup Language Modeling (MMLM) for joint textual-structural understanding, Node Relationship Prediction (NRP) to learn DOM hierarchies, and Title–Page Matching (TPM) for global document coherence.

-WebLM~\cite{xu2024hierarchical} introduces a hierarchical multimodal pre-training framework for webpage understanding.
-Specifically designed for HTML, it integrates structural information, textual content, and webpage screenshots within a unified Transformer encoder.
-The framework first aligns visual features with their corresponding HTML nodes and then employs two novel training objectives: (1) Tree Structure Prediction (TSP), which predicts parent–child and sibling relations among HTML nodes to strengthen structural understanding, and (2) Visual Misalignment Detection (VMD), which perturbs the size of node-associated visual regions to improve robustness against layout variations.
+WebLM~\cite{xu2024hierarchical} presents a hierarchical multimodal pre-training framework for HTML webpage understanding, integrating structural, textual, and visual information within a unified Transformer.
+Visual features are aligned with HTML nodes, and two training objectives are used.
+Tree Structure Prediction (TSP) captures parent–child and sibling relations, and Visual Misalignment Detection (VMD) improves robustness to layout variations.